-Shimon Peres would have been 95 years old this August 2.
+Shimon Peres would have been 95 years old today, August 2, 2018.
 Tablet continues to miss his insight, curiosity, humor, and generosity of mind and spirit.

 Shimon Peres was one of the great conjurers of modern politics, able to make life-altering realities appear seemingly out of thin air.
 Like many other successful artists, or maybe all of them, his world-spanning imaginative gifts were matched by his technical mastery of the large systems of meaning he worked within, and by his gift for reading other people correctly and persuading them to give him what he wanted.
 His friends and his detractors might have both agreed that Israel was too small a stage for his talents, and that his effect on history might have been even greater if he had lived in a bigger country.
 Others might say that he could never have emerged anywhere else, that Israel was his muse.